Leseratte10/acsm-calibre-plugin/README.md

 ## Known bugs

 - Versions 0.0.16 and below did sometimes return the wrong eBook (or none at all) when trying to return a book to the library through the "Loaned books" list, if you had multiple active loans from the same distributor / library.
-This will be fixed with 0.0.17.
+This will be fixed with the next release.

 ## Setup